This Beef & Broccoli with Mushrooms can also go fully veggie-mode by exchanging the beef for double portabellas and using veggie broth or stock.

 Helps build and maintain strong bones by helping the body absorb calcium.3

-Acts as an antioxidant to help protect cells from damage, absorb iron from plant-based foods and support proper immune function.4
+Acts as an antioxidant to help protect cells from damage, absorbs iron from plant-based foods and supports proper immune function.4

 Helps the heart, lungs, kidneys and other organs work properly.5

 Plays an important role in immune function and is needed for more than 100 enzyme reactions involved in metabolism.6

 Helps keep the body’s nerve and blood cells healthy and helps make DNA, the genetic material in all cells.7

 Fights off invading bacteria and viruses while also helping widen blood vessels to prevent blood clots.8